-Ireland’s capital Dublin is not that big and you can easily walk everywhere.
-However, if it’s your first time in the city and you are staying for a few days only, it can be tough to decide where to go first.
+Ireland's capital Dublin is not that big and you can easily walk everywhere.
+However, if it's your first time in the city and you are in Dublin for a short visit only, it can be tough to decide where to go first.

-So here are the best 10 tested-and-tried tips from my recent visit.
-Hopefully, these will help you to spend an eventful, yet budget-friendly sightseeing day in Dublin…
+So here are my best 10 tested‐and‐tried tips on how to do power sightseeing with the Dublin Pass.
+Hopefully, these will help you to spend an eventful, yet budget‐friendly sightseeing day in the capital of Ireland…

 1. Get yourself a Dublin Pass

 The first thing you should get your hands on in order to get the most out of your day is a Dublin Pass.
 This will not only help you decide where to go and which attractions to see, but also save you a lot of money.
 You can easily order this pass online and then pick it up from the tourist office in Dublin.